wp-plugins/mad-mimi/readme.txt

 * Initial plugin release

 == Upgrade Notice ==

+= 1.4.4 =
+* Updated API call to be more secure - prevents the <a href="http://en.wikipedia.org/wiki/Firesheep" rel="nofollow">Firesheep</a> security vulnerability over unsecured WiFi.

 = 1.4.3 =
 * Fixed issue with user registrations not being properly added to lists.
 Very important if you want this functionality to function!